 There’s nothing better for the winter season than filling your interior with soft textures.
 If you want to create a cosy space, adding texture is an absolute must!

-Combining your interior with natural elements will allow your personality to shine through in harmony with your space.
+Think about where you want to place certain textures when designing your room.
+A woven basket by the door can be a practical option, while shaggy rugs are great for living spaces.
 In homes with industrial-inspired interiors, instead of concealing these elements, make them your focal point.
 For the ultimate shabby chic look, incorporate vintage lighting fixtures to add a striking focal point.

-Create Glow with Your Lighting
+Create Glow with Lighting

-If you want to create a warm interior for the winter, don’t forget to consider your lights.
-While lighting is practical, innovative designs can transform a space’s feel by creating a wonderfully warming glow.
+While industrial-style lighting is often seen as a practical part of the home, innovative designs and layouts can transform a space’s feel by creating a wonderfully warming glow.

 There are many types of lighting in any space.
 Often, they’re divided into three categories:

 When trying to create a warm and cosy interior, look to combine these different styles of lighting.
 Having multiple light sources in a space can create a dramatic glow that helps create a truly warm interior.